Robert the Strong: Revolt

 In 858 Robert joined a rebellion against Charles the Bald.
 With the Bretons under Salomon he led the Frankish nobles of Neustria and invited Louis the German to invade West Francia and receive their homage.
 The revolt had been sparked by a marriage alliance between Charles and Erispoe, King of Brittany, and by the investment of Charles' son, Louis the Stammerer, with the regnum Neustriae, all which significantly curtailed the powers of both Salomon and Robert.
 Charles had given Robert the counties of Autun and Nevers in Burgundy; and in 856 Robert had defended Autun from Louis the German.
 But following Erispoe's assassination in November 857, he and Salomon rebelled against Charles.

 Robert's Neustrians chased Louis the Stammerer from Le Mans in 858.
 Later that year, Louis the German reached Orléans and received delegations from the Breton and Neustrian leaders, as well as from Pepin II of Aquitaine.
 In 861, Charles made peace with Robert and appointed him Count of Anjou.
 Thereafter, Robert successfully defended the northern coast against a Viking invasion.

 In 862 Charles granted Louis the Stammerer, his son, the lay abbacy of Saint Martin of Tours—a worthy benefice but small in comparison with the kingdom he had received in 856, and lost in 858.
 The young Louis rebelled and, befriended by Salomon who supplied him with troops, mounted war against Robert.

 In 862 two Viking fleets converged on Brittany; one had recently been forced out of the Seine by Charles the Bald, the other was returning from a Mediterranean expedition.
-Salomon hired the Mediterranean fleet to ravage the Loire valley in Nuestria.
+Salomon hired the Mediterranean fleet to ravage the Loire valley in Neustria.
 Robert captured twelve of their ships, killing all on board save a few who fled.
 He then hired the former Seine Vikings to attack Salomon's realm for 6,000 pounds silver.

 Robert's apparent purpose was to prevent the Vikings from serving Salomon.
 He presumably collected a large amount in taxes for a (non-tributary) Danegeld to pay for keeping the Vikings out of Neustria.
 But peace between the Franks and the Vikings did not last long: in 863 Salomon made his peace, but the Vikings, now deprived of enemy lands to loot, proceeded to ravage Neustria.
 Charles now made Robert Lay abbot of the influential abbey St. Martin at Tours.

 Robert warred with Pepin II in his later years.
 In 863 he again defended Autun from Louis the German; he campaigned in Neustria in 865 and again in 866, shortly before his death, dealing with Bretons and Vikings ravaging the environs of Le Mans.